 For example, Week 13 teaches about insects, emphasizing the biblical concept of working hard (diligence).
 Ants, bees, and ladybugs are used as examples.
 Students learn the “A-a-Apple” song, and they learn the short i sound for insect.
 You are to read aloud about insects from any appropriate book—possible titles are suggested.
 Children either set up the Ant Hill (available separately) or go outside and make guided observations about ants, watching insects at work.

-The basic program includes a beautiful full-color set of A to Z Alphabet Flashcards....you need access to children’s fiction and non-fiction books.
+The basic program includes a beautiful full-color set of A to Z Alphabet Flashcards.
+In addition to the textured letter set mentioned above, you need access to children’s fiction and non-fiction books.
 Extensive, annotated lists of recommended books should make it easy to find suitable books at your local library.

 To make things easier, MFW offers a basic package that includes the Teacher’s Manual, Student Sheets, alphabet flashcards, A-Z Textured Letters, an inflatable globe, Say Hello to Classical Music CD, Cuisenaire Rods, Cuisenaire Rods Alphabet Book, For the Children’s Sake, and a number of read aloud books.
 The deluxe package includes even more classic picture books for read aloud.
 The Ant Hill and Butterfly Garden are available separately to add more hands-on learning.
 These items and a few others are also offered individually on the publisher’s website.